Why Do Dogs Eat Other Animals Poop

 3. Behavioral Training

 Behavioral training is crucial in curbing coprophagy.
-Start by teaching your dog a strong "leave it" command.
-This command can be used to redirect your dog's attention away from feces and prevent them from eating it.
+And start by teaching your dog a strong "leave it" command.
+But this command can be used to redirect your dog's attention away from feces and prevent them from eating it.
 Practice the "leave it" command regularly with treats and gradually introduce it in situations where your dog might be tempted to eat feces.

 Positive reinforcement techniques, such as rewarding your dog for ignoring feces, can also be effective.
 Keep treats handy during walks and reward your dog whenever they walk past feces without attempting to eat it.